Skip to content

-Under systemd, the journald is the standard facility for managing logs for all Linux daemon processes uniformly.
-A "structured, indexed centralized journal" is supposed to be better than the old fashioned way of text-based log files.
+Under systemd, journald is the standard facility for uniformly managing logs for all Linux daemon processes.
+A structured and indexed centralized journal is more performant than working solely with text-based log files.

 journalctl -u aerospike -a -o cat -f